cbarrett3/my-nextjs-portfolio/README.md

 # [Portfolio built w/ Next.js]([https://www.connorbarrett.dev](https://my-nextjs-portfolio-eight.vercel.app/))

-Next.js personal portfolio site for an overview of my interests and experience, hosted by vercel.
+Lightweight portfolio site for an overview of my interests and experience, built with nextjs and hosted by vercel.

 ### run locally